config-syncer/config-syncer/docs/guides/config-syncer/intra-cluster.md

 section_menu_id: guides
 ---

-> New to Kubed?
+> New to Config Syncer?
 Please start [here](/docs/concepts/README.md).

 # Synchronize Configuration across Namespaces

 Say, you are using some Docker private registry.
 You want to keep its image pull secret synchronized across all namespaces of a Kubernetes cluster.
-Kubed can do that for you.
-If a ConfigMap or a Secret has the annotation __`kubed.appscode.com/sync: ""`__, Kubed will create a copy of that ConfigMap/Secret in all existing namespaces.
-Kubed will also create this ConfigMap/Secret, when you create a new namespace.
+Config Syncer can do that for you.
+If a ConfigMap or a Secret has the annotation __`kubed.appscode.com/sync: ""`__, Config Syncer will create a copy of that ConfigMap/Secret in all existing namespaces.
+Config Syncer will also create this ConfigMap/Secret, when you create a new namespace.

 If you want to synchronize ConfigMap/Secret to some selected namespaces instead of all namespaces, you can do that by specifying namespace label-selector in the annotation.
 For example: __`kubed.appscode.com/sync: "app=kubed"`__.
-Kubed will create a copy of that  ConfigMap/Secret in all namespaces that matches the label-selector.
-Kubed will also create this Configmap/Secret in newly created namespace if it matches the label-selector.
+Config Syncer will create a copy of that  ConfigMap/Secret in all namespaces that matches the label-selector.
+Config Syncer will also create this Configmap/Secret in newly created namespace if it matches the label-selector.

 If the data in the source ConfigMap/Secret is updated, all the copies will be updated.
 Either delete the source ConfigMap/Secret or remove the annotation from the source ConfigMap/Secret to remove the copies.
 If the namespace with the source ConfigMap/Secret is deleted, the copies will also be deleted.

-If the value of label-selector specified by annotation is updated, Kubed will synchronize the ConfigMap/Secret accordingly, ie. it will create ConfigMap/Secret in the namespaces that are selected by new label-selector (if not already exists) and delete from namespaces that were synced before but not selected by new label-selector.
+If the value of label-selector specified by annotation is updated, Config Syncer will synchronize the ConfigMap/Secret accordingly, ie. it will create ConfigMap/Secret in the namespaces that are selected by new label-selector (if not already exists) and delete from namespaces that were synced before but not selected by new label-selector.

 ## Before You Begin